Naamal De Silva

 Ines shifted from astronomy to seismology after college.
 She wrote of that time in life, “I knew that I wanted to balance my love of science with my passion for political work, but I didn’t know how.”
 She began finding this balance during field research with the US Geological Survey in Nicaragua and Guatemala.
 Believing strongly in the importance of equipping people to prepare for earthquakes, Ines took the time to explain the meaning of her work to local villagers.
 She went on to become the first woman to receive a doctorate in seismology from Columbia University.

 When I met Ines in 1999, she was director of the Carnegie Academy for Science Education, which she and Maxine Singer established in 1993 using a grant from the National Science Foundation.
 Each summer, Ines trained about a hundred elementary school teachers in hands-on math and science instruction.
 During the school year, she visited classrooms and provided support to these and other DC public school teachers.
-I was her intern twice – during college and also right after graduate school, when an economic slowdown made finding a full time job challenging.
+I worked for her twice – during college and also after graduate school, since it took me about six months to find a full time job.
 During those summers, I heard teachers’ exclamations of surprise and joy as they made discoveries of their own while practicing lessons meant for elementary school students.
 Many of these teachers had never experienced these emotions when they were students themselves: their own teachers had prioritized memorizing lists and tables.
 Over the years, some participants went on to become mentor teachers, eventually numbering about 50 incredibly creative and skilled individuals.

 Working with Ines helped me understand the power of communicating ideas using methods that were context-based, personal, and emotionally engaging.
 Ines said, “science has given me a special view of the world.
 It has taught me to think critically, ask questions, and persevere.”
 Ines told science stories, but she also told her personal story and said that, “we must all become storytellers.”
 Understanding that science, education, human rights and the arts are deeply interconnected, Ines advocated for each of these.